MAvis-DTU/.github/profile/README.md

 **DO THIS**, for new repositories, add a new section with a brief description.

-‼️Some of the repositories might not appear if they are private.
-Contact organisation owner if you wish to gain access.‼️
+‼️Some of the repositories might not appear if they are private🔐.
+Contact organisation owner if you wish to gain access🔓.‼️

 ### 📂`02182-MAvis-Code-Handout`